How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 Most Atlantic Canada employers who refuse to participate in the AIP are not refusing the program.
 They are refusing their misunderstanding of the program.
 The three most common objections map directly to misconceptions:

 "Sponsorship is expensive."
 In the LMIA-based system, employers pay $1,000 per position for the Labour Market Impact Assessment, plus legal fees that can reach $3,000-$5,000.
 The AIP bypasses the LMIA entirely.
-The employer's only direct cost is the $230 compliance fee for the worker's C18 work permit.
-Provincial designation itself is free.
+Provincial requirements and endorsement fees vary (NS and PEI currently have $0 endorsement fees; NB charges certain streams); if the worker uses C18, the employer's direct federal cost is the $230 compliance fee for the work permit.

 "Sponsorship is complicated."
-The employer's role in the AIP is limited: apply for provincial designation (a one-time process), submit an Offer of Employment form (IMM 0157), and pay the $230 compliance fee.
-The worker handles the settlement plan, provincial endorsement application, and federal PR application.
-The employer does not interact with IRCC.
+The employer's role in the AIP is to apply for provincial designation, submit an Offer of Employment form (IMM 0157), complete the settlement-plan commitment, submit the provincial endorsement application, and, if the worker applies for C18, pay the $230 compliance fee.
+The worker completes the settlement plan and federal PR application.

 "I don't want to be responsible for the worker."
 AIP designation does not create an employment bond.
-The worker commits to applying for PR within 90 days of endorsement (per the IMM 0156 undertaking), and the employer commits to offering a genuine, non-seasonal position.
+If the worker applies for the C18 permit, the worker commits to applying for PR within 90 days of submitting the work permit application (per the IMM 0156 undertaking), and the employer commits to offering a genuine, non-seasonal position.
 Neither party is legally locked in beyond the standard employment relationship.

 The Five Talking Points That Work